KarandaevRuslan/Multidimensional-geometrical-editor/README.md

 Implement functions that update the internal representation of the figure in real time as parameters are modified via the editing interface.
 Difficulty: Medium

-* Task 4.3: Error handling during editing
+* Task 4.3: Integrate 3D projection visualization
-Write code to validate input data and handle errors to ensure the stability of the editing module.
+Develop a module to render the computed 3D projection within the application window.
-Difficulty: Low
+Difficulty: Medium

 ### Sprint 5.
 Generating Random n-Dimensional Figures
 * Task 5.1: Develop the random figure generation function